Karan-develops/Campus-Connect/Readme.md

 ## Introduction

-Campus Diary is a dynamic platform designed to streamline and enhance campus life for students.
+Campus Connect is a dynamic platform designed to streamline and enhance campus life for students.
 Built with Next.js, TypeScript, Prisma, and Neon Postgres, it provides a seamless experience for connecting with peers, exploring campus resources, and staying updated with important events.

 The platform features a 'Peers' page, where students can easily discover and connect with fellow users.
 To ensure efficiency, the system optimally checks existing connections, displaying relevant statuses like 'Connect' or 'Already Connected' in real time.

-With a structured backend architecture and efficient state management using Zustand, Campus Diary aims to offer a smooth, scalable, and user-friendly experience for students navigating their campus ecosystem.
+With a structured backend architecture and efficient state management using Zustand, Campus Connect aims to offer a smooth, scalable, and user-friendly experience for students navigating their campus ecosystem.

 ## Features